Cleveland Hills

 The Cleveland Hills are a range of hills on the north-west edge of the North York Moors in North Yorkshire, England, overlooking Cleveland and Teesside.
 They lie entirely within the boundaries of the North York Moors National Park.
 Part of the 110 mi long Cleveland Way National Trail runs along the hills, and they are also crossed by a section of Wainwright's Coast to Coast Walk.
 The hills, which rise abruptly from the flat Tees Valley to the north, include distinctive landmarks such as the cone-shaped peak of Roseberry Topping, near the village of Great Ayton – childhood home of Captain James Cook.

 Geology

 The hills are formed by multiple stacked layers of Jurassic age sedimentary rocks.
 The scarp rises above the low ground to the north and west formed by the mudstones of the Redcar Mudstone Formation, though largely buried beneath glacial till from the last ice age.
 The same formation also provides the lowermost slopes of the scarp.
-The full sequence, presented in stratigraphic order, i.e. youngest/uppermost at top is:
+The full sequence, presented in stratigraphic order, i.e. youngest/uppermost at the top, is: